fenago/data-science/lab_guides/Lab_11.md

     Caption: Observations with the il value

-    Note

-    The preceding output has been truncated.

-    As you can see, all these cities belong to the state of Illinois.
-    Let\'s replace them with the correct values.

 9. Create a condition mask (`il_mask`) to subset all the rows that contain the four incorrect values (`il`,